Arduino Autoclicker

 Overview

-The Clickotron board is a shield for the Arduino Leonardo that I designed to extend the capabilities of a normal mouse.
-The full Clickotron-5000 autoclicking device uses a Leonardo, a USB Host Shield board, and the Clickotron board on top, with my code loaded on the Arduino.
+The Clickotron is an Arduino Leonardo shield designed to extend mouse capabilities.
+The full Clickotron-5000 autoclicking device uses an Arduino Leonardo, a USB Host Shield, and the Clickotron board running custom firmware.

 Link to the code: https://github.com/rmboyce/arduino-autoclicker